mlafeldt/extension-template-c/README.md

 # DuckDB C/C++ extension template
-This is an **experimental** template for C or C++ based extensions based on the C Extension API of DuckDB.
-Note that this is a different template from
+This is an **experimental** template for C/C++ based extensions that link with the **C Extension API** of DuckDB.
+Note that this is different from https://github.com/duckdb/extension-template, which links against the C++ API of DuckDB.

 Features:
 - No DuckDB build required